AndresVelasco/LPNY4SO89VLCX5O3/README.md

 The Join operation is actually an _outer join_ with the following highlights:
 * The resulting record has the union of columns from both instances.
-* Two records from different instances are merged into a single output one if their normalized key (more on this below) matches exactly.
+* Two records from different instances are merged into a single output if their normalized key (more on this below) matches exactly.
-* The instance executing the join preserves its column values, in case there is an overlap of columns in both instances.
+  The instance executing the join preserves its column values, in case there is an overlap of columns in both instances.
-* Unmatched records from any of the two sides are included, with a default value in the missing record's columns.
+* Unmatched records at any side are included, with a default value in the missing record's columns.
 * It is possible to add a new column (ratio in our example) with name and value according to the `join ()` arguments.
 * The results of the join operation are written to an output file-object.